Missing big rig, driver sought in Florida Turnpike deaths

-ORLANDO, Florida (Reuters) - How do you hide a 30-ton, 60-foot-long piece of evidence?
+ORLANDO, Fla., Oct 10 (Reuters) - How do you hide a 30-ton, 60-foot-long piece of evidence?
 That’s what Florida highway troopers want to know after searching since Monday for a truck driver and his tractor-trailer wanted in a fatal hit-and-run.

 “It’s got to be parked, hidden somewhere,” said Sergeant Kim Montes of the Florida Highway Patrol.
 “It’s a significant size vehicle that would be very obvious to somebody especially if it’s in a location where it’s not usually stored.”